Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 Nurses may not discuss cases with colleagues who are not involved in a patient’s care.
 HIPAA violations may result in termination and hefty financial consequences for employers.
 Vigilance and discretion are required.

 Active listening is a therapeutic communication technique that emphasizes concentration.
-For an LPN, it requires being attentive and fully engaged, focusing not only on spoken words but also on what nonverbal communication may be conveyed.
-Nurses then repeat what they heard to confirm the meaning was understood.
+For an LPN, it requires being attentive and fully engaged, focusing not only on spoken words but also on the meaning and what nonverbal communication may be conveyed.
+LPNs then repeat what they heard to confirm the meaning was understood.

-This technique not only improves the retention of details, but it also ensures accuracy and opens the door for patients to ask questions.
+This technique not only improves the retention of details, but it also ensures accuracy and opens the door for patients to ask an LPN questions.
 The best communication is always well informed.

 Communication can be complicated, but avoiding these common traps makes it likelier to be successful.
 The common communication traps include criticizing, negatively stereotyping, monopolizing conversations, avoiding conflict, lacking empathy, displaying negative body language, and using poor grammar and spelling.

-In a busy workplace, it’s tempting to address a coworker’s failures by pointing out errors, but criticism is no way to start a productive conversation.
+In a busy workplace, it’s tempting for an LPN to address a coworker’s failures by pointing out errors, but criticism is no way to start a productive conversation.
 Even if the comments are accurate and shared in a constructive spirit, it shuts down two-way dialogue.